 You don’t need a degree to begin a career in freight forwarding.
 However, a supply chain, transport or business-related qualification will provide you with knowledge and skills useful for this career path.
 A degree will also support your application if you decide to apply for graduate schemes, although many companies will accept applications from university graduates of unrelated disciplines.

 If you decide not to go to university, you could carry out an apprenticeship with a 3PL company.
 Alternatively, a Higher National Diploma (HND) in a related discipline will help you to secure an entry-level position.
-The TARGETcareers website provides more information about , including apprenticeships and HNDs.
+The TARGETcareers website provides more information about alternatives to university, including apprenticeships and HNDs.

 After working as a freight forwarder, many people progress to the position of senior freight forwarder before becoming a shipping manager or export office manager.

 You can support your professional development through training courses or professional qualifications, which may be offered by your employer.
-Furthermore, the Chartered Institute of logistics and Transport (CILT) offers qualifications in freight forwarding.
-Undertaking these will expand your skillset and knowledge, as well as providing proof of your expertise to employers.
+Furthermore, the Chartered Institute of Logistics and Transport (CILT) offers qualifications in freight forwarding.
+Undertaking these will expand your skills set and knowledge, as well as providing proof of your expertise to employers.

 Gaining chartered membership of the CILT will improve your prospects of career progression.
 You’ll need at least four years’ experience in the profession for this; you can find out how to become a chartered member on the CILT website.